Rating:

 And a fat-to-protein ratio of about 46%.

-Yet when you consider the plant-based protein-boosting effect of the soybean and corn gluten meals, this looks like the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effect of the soybean and corn gluten meals as well as the flaxseed, this looks like the profile of a kibble containing a below-average amount of meat.

 Bottom line?

-Beef and More Dog Food is a plant-based dry kibble using only a modest amount of beef and bone meal as its primary source of animal protein, thus earning the brand 2 stars.
+Beef and More Dog Food is a plant-based kibble using a below-average amount of beef and beef-and-bone meal as its main sources of animal protein, thus earning the brand 2 stars.

 Not recommended.